 How To: Manually Create a Fugue IAM Role¶

-When setting up an AWS or AWS GovCloud environment, you can create the Fugue IAM role and policy manually.
+When setting up an AWS or AWS GovCloud environment, you can create the AWS Identity & Access Management (IAM) role and policy for Fugue manually.
 For example, you might want to select more fine-grained read-only permissions than the AWS-managed SecurityAudit policy provides.
 See a list of all possible Fugue permissions here.

 Create a New Role¶